Azure/azure-sdk-for-java/sdk/identity/azure-identity/src/samples/Azure-Cache-For-Redis/Jedis/Azure-AAD-Authentication-With-Jedis.md

 String username = extractUsernameFromToken(accessToken.getToken());

 // Create Jedis client and connect to the Azure Cache for Redis over the TLS/SSL port using the access token as password.
-// Note: Cache Host Name, Port, Username, Microsoft Entra access token and SSL connections are required below.
+// Note: Cache Host Name, Port, Microsoft Entra access token and SSL connections are required below.
 Jedis jedis = createJedisClient(cacheHostname, 6380, username, accessToken, useSsl);

 // Configure the jedis instance for proactive authentication before token expires.